Jonathan-Gander/LineChartView/README.md

 import LineChartView
 ```

-Then first create a `LineChartParameters` and set parameters to customize your brand new chart.
+First create a `LineChartParameters` and set parameters to customize your chart.
 Only first `data` parameter is mandatory to provide your values (as an array of `Double`):

 ```swift
 let chartParameters = LineChartParameters(data: [42.0, 25.8, 88.19, 15.0])